Hacking-and-Coffee/defcon-for-n00bs/README.md

 This document and its resources are meant to grow over time.

-To all who contribute I thank you.
+To all who contribute, I thank you.
-To all who read this I wish you luck.
+To all who read this, I wish you luck.
 To all who think they know something better, submit a pull request.

 Cheers,